zcaceres/MPC/Student-Handbook/StudentHandbook.md

 <b>It's important to check Slack, your email, and your calendar regularly.</b>

 ##Bootcamp
 Year one is Learning Bootcamp.
-The theme of the first year is "Explore Your Calling".
+It's a chance to explore and try out different subjects and methods of learning.

 The Bootcamp focuses on three main skills:
 1. Reading and Discussing